Azure/azure-sdk-for-net/doc/LLC/LLC_Quickstart.md

 ```
 ````

-**Note:** see the [.NET Guidelines for Namespaces](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-namespace-naming) learn more about namespaces in the Azure SDK.
+**Learn more:** see the [.NET Guidelines for Namespaces](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-namespace-naming) to learn more about namespaces in the Azure SDK.

 #### 2. Run the Generate Command